mttmantovani/thesis-pandoc-markdown/source/theory.md

 The most general form of a Markovian master equation can be rigorously formulated in terms of the generator of a quantum dynamical semigroup, giving rise to the standard Gorini-Kossakowski-Sudarshan-Lindblad (GKLS or, more commonly, Lindblad) equation [@Gorini1976;@Lindblad1976].
 Here, I will instead focus on a derivation of the master equation which follows a well-developed microscopic approach and leads to the Bloch-Redfield equation [@Redfield1957;@Carmichael1993;@Breuer2002].
 I will discuss critically the validity regime of the Bloch-Redfield equation, showing the condition under which it has a Lindblad form.
-Later, I will apply it to a class of pedagogical models that will be instrumental to the analysis of the systems presented in the following Chapters.

-In addition to the Bloch-Redfield equation, I will also discuss the quantum trajectories method [@Scully1997;@Carmichael2008;@Walls2008;@Wiseman2010], or Monte Carlo wavefunction method [@Dalibard1992;@Molmer1993].
-Besides being of great numerical advantage when dealing with the dynamics of large systems (made up by several few-level systems or highly excited harmonic resonators), it also offers a purely stochastic representation of the evolution of a system in contact to an environment or to a measurement apparatus, which goes beyond the ensemble-average representation given by the density-matrix theory.
+After presenting the master equation, I will briefly summarize a few commonly used methods (analytical and numerical) to solve it.

 ## Microscopic derivation of the quantum master equation